PCRE2Project/pcre2/doc/html/README.txt

   necessary to specify something like LIBS="-lncurses" as well.
-This is because, to quote the readline INSTALL, "Readline uses the termcap functions, but does not link with the termcap or curses library itself, allowing applications which link with readline the to choose an appropriate library."
+This is because, to quote the readline INSTALL, "Readline uses the termcap functions, but does not link with the termcap or curses library itself, allowing applications which link with readline the option to choose an appropriate library."
   If you get error messages about missing functions tgetstr, tgetent, tputs, tgetflag, or tgoto, this is the problem, and linking with the ncurses library should fix it.